High order multiscale analysis of discrete integrable equations: The discrete multiscale integrability test

-The multiscale expansion of the $\CQ$ equation for functions of infinite order will thus give rise to a set of continuous partial differential equations.
-By assumption, at lowest order (slow-time $m_{2}$) we get a NLSE.
-To define the values of the constants appearing in $\CQ$ for which the equation is integrable, we will consider the orders beyond that at which one obtains for the first harmonic $u^{\left(1\right)}_{1}$ the (integrable) NLSE.
-The first attempts to go beyond the NLSE order in the case of partial difference equations have been presented by Santini, Degasperis and Manakov in \cite{DMS} and by Kodama and Mikhailov using normal forms\cite{KM}.
-In \cite{DMS}, the authors, starting from integrable models, through a combination of asymptotic functional analysis and spectral methods, succeeded in removing all the secular terms from the reduced equations, order by order.
-Their results are summarized in the following statements:
+The multiscale expansion of the $\CQ^+$ equation for functions of infinite order thus gives rise to a \emph{system of continuous partial differential equations.} At the lowest order (slow-time $m_{2}$) one gets a Nonlinear Schr\"odinger equation (\emph{NLS}) for the first harmonic $u^{\left(1\right)}_{1}$.
+We will use orders beyond that to define the values of the constants appearing in $\CQ^+$ for which the equation is integrable.
+The first attempt to go beyond the \emph{NLS} order in the case of partial differential equations was presented by Santini, Degasperis and Manakov in \cite{DMS} and by Kodama and Mikhailov using normal forms\cite{KM}.
+In \cite{DMS} the authors, starting from $S$-integrable models, through a combination of an asymptotic functional analysis and spectral methods, succeeded in removing all the secular terms from the reduced equations, order by order.
+Their results could be summarized in the following statements: